How do I want to sleep?

 - Check for dents, scratches, rust, aluminium rot and also check the roof for hail damage.

 - When was the vehicle last MOT inspected?
 Are there any comments on the inspection report?

-- Are the tires still in good condition (including the spare tire)?
+- Are the tyres still in good condition (including the spare tire)?
 These should not be older than six years.
 Note: tread depth at least 1.6 mm, winter tires 4 mm.
 Also check for dry rot in the side of the tire.
 These can occur with somewhat older tires.

 - Check the age of the timing belt.
 Were they replaced recently?
 A timing belt usually needs to be replaced every 100,000 km or three to four years.
 Just what comes first.